fbpx

 Sam Hillier

 Sam Hillier is a reporter at Transacted covering private equity and investment banking.
-He previously spent time as an investment professional focused on direct buyouts, as well as an earlier strategic advisory stint.
+He previously spent time as an investment professional focused on middle market buyouts.